 |No expiration on rewards and cash rewards don’t expire as long as your account remains open||Must have minimum of $20,000 balance in qualifying accounts to access increased rewards offer|

 Bottom Line: If you are an existing Bank of America customer who has access to the bank’s Preferred Rewards program, you may want to inquire about the potential for boosts to the cash back offerings on this credit card.

 Otherwise, the offered 3% cash back reward category choice is probably not going to provide enough benefit to make this card better than an unlimited 2% cash back offering.
 While the ability to change your 3% spending category each month is helpful, it still will take a great deal of budgeting and maybe even some guesswork to ensure you get the most out of it.

 Money expert Clark Howard hates banking with big banks, so he would advise against opening a Bank of America account just to get the cash back boost provided by the Preferred Rewards program.

-And he also really enjoys the certainty of the rewards structure on his Citi Double Cash.
+And he also really enjoys the certainty of the rewards structure on his card_name.
 So if you’re looking to follow his lead, this card is probably a “pass” for most consumers.